fjuul/sdk/README.md

 - Fjuul SDK for Android runs on devices with Android 4.4 KitKat (API level 19) or above.
 So, the SDK requires `minSdkVersion` to be set to 19 or higher.
 - Fjuul SDK for Android uses Java 8+ API.
 Explore an official [guide](https://developer.android.com/studio/write/java8-support) about java 8 desugaring if you plan to support older api levels (Android Gradle Plugin 4.0+).
 - 'activitysources' module requires `google-play-services` on an Android device to work with the Google Fit API.
-This means the SDK wouldn't work on Huawei devices without Google services (or in similar cases).
+This means that devices without the support of Google Play services (for example, phones manufactured by Huawei) wouldn't be able to connect to Google Fit.

 ### Distibution
 Fjuul Android SDK modules are published to the private repository at Github Packages registry with the url `https://maven.pkg.github.com/fjuul/sdk`.
 In order to access Fjuul SDK modules you need to: